 - Frame Rate: Choose an output frame rate in frames per second (fps).

 - Scan Mode: Choose the scan mode of the output that determines how video frames are stored.
 For MPEG-2 codec, either Interlaced (Bottom Field First or Top Field First) or Progressive.
 For H.264/AVC codec, either Macroblock-adaptive Frame/Field (MBAFF) or Progressive.
 Progressive mode stores frames instead of fields.
 Bottom Field First (BFF) mode stores frames as separate fields, with the bottom field first.
 Top Field First (TFF) mode stores frames as separate fields, with the upper field first.
 MBAFF allows for a combination of interlaced and progressive.

 - Profile: Choose the profile code that defines the specific video codec features and capabilities to be used.

 - Level: Choose the level code that specifies a set of constraints for a given profile, such as the maximum picture resolution, frame rate, and bit rate.

-- GOP Size: Choose the number of frames to make up a Group of Pictures, that allows for transition points for starting and stopping within the file for virtual trimming.
+- GOP Size: For Broadcast Applications choose the number of frames to make up a Group of Pictures, that allows for transition points for starting and stopping within the file for virtual trimming.
 For broadcast applications, half of a second worth of frames based on the frame rate is recommended, such as 15 frames for 29.97 or 30fps.